Cancer and Pain Management

 Your opinion or preference

-Cancer pain may be treated directly with chemotherapy or radiation therapy.
+Cancer pain may be treated directly with chemotherapy or radiation therapy to help shrink a tumor that's causing the pain.
 Sometimes a surgical procedure may even be recommended specifically to reduce pain.
 Multiple approaches may be used to treat pain including both pharmacological and nonpharmacological.

 What is pharmacological pain management?